cdupont/keycloak-hs/README.md

 keycloak-hs
 ===========

-keycloak-hs is a library for connecting to [Keycloak](https://www.keycloak.org/) made in Haskell.
+Keycloak-hs is an Haskell library for connecting to [Keycloak](https://www.keycloak.org/).
 Keycloak allows to authenticate users and protect resources.

 Warning: This package is experimental and still under development.